 If you choose a book for yourself:

-- You'll need to be a member of Rochdale libraries to be able to borrow the books.
+- You'll need to be a member of Rochdale libraries to be able to borrow any books.
 Join the library

-- View the books available on the scheme in the section above to find books which you'd like to read.
+- View the books available on the scheme in the section above to find ones you'd like to read.

 - Once you've found a book you'd like to borrow, follow the link below to search for it on the library catalogue.
 You can search for the book by title or author.